Philly taco: Recommended flavors

 Barg described the original concept to Klein as a take-away cheesesteak, which could be a cheesesteak hoagie, including lettuce and tomatoes to refer to the taco flavor.
 The pizza slice for wrapping should be plain, without toppings.
 The dish may be assembled with the pizza slice either rolled like a taco, or lengthwise.

 On The Pizza Show featured episode, Barg described the sensation as "...the Whiz [of the cheesesteak] and the mozzarella [of the pizza] interplay really nicely..." in the dish.

-In his original 2003 introductory article, Brag recommended an accompanying beverage such as Dr. Brown's black cherry soda.
+In his original 2003 introductory article, Barg recommended an accompanying beverage such as Dr. Brown's black cherry soda.

 Coverage

 Carolyn Wyman included the Philly taco in her publication, The Great Philly Cheesesteak Book, in 2009 (in a feature on Jim's Steaks, in the Hometown eateries chapter).
 Wyman noted the alternate name of the Jim's/Lorenzo Challenge, and that if the lines at Jim's Steaks were too long, that an acceptable substitute cheesesteak could be sourced from Ishkabibble's or Steaks on South.

 The dish was featured for NPR blog's "Sandwich Mondays" by Ian Chillag in November 2010.

 The Philly taco was included as one of "15 of America's most outrageous foods" in August 2014.

 A veganised version of the Philly taco was created by Blackbird Pizzeria as part of an eating challenge for Philadelphia's celebration of World Vegan Day in 2014.

 It was highlighted on an episode of The Pizza Show in season two, where host Frank Pinello ate a Philly taco with Jeff Barg.
 It has been variously credited as episode 5 or episode 10, circa 2017.